 What are the most popular options?

-The Canon G16 is perhaps the most popular underwater camera for 2014 and accompanied with the excellent value Fantasea housing, this is a sure bet and great bundle to start from!
-Adding accessories is easy – Fantasea have a wide array of wet lenses, trays and arms, filters and lights available for this housing and we have some ready made packages which include everything you need to start taking awesome photos with an affordable system.
+The Canon G9X Mark II is an excellent, affordable camera, with a high quality 1″ sensor and superb image quality.
+Accompanied with the excellent value Fantasea housing, this is a sure bet and great bundle to start from!
+Adding accessories is easy – Fantasea have a wide array of wet lenses, trays and arms, filters and lights available for this housing.
+We’ll be happy to configure a full system for you which will include everything you need to start taking awesome photos without breaking the bank.

 The RX100 series is well known for underwater photography, delivering top quality in a tiny compact size, with a huge sensor and exquisite video capabilities (4K + slow motion!).
 Fantasea have created an affordable housing for this successful camera as well, followed by an assortment of accessories allowing wide angle, macro and many options.